 The number of sewer collapses reported during the three years considered by the risk assessment are shown in Table 2.
 The length of sewer in this wastewater system means there have been less than 5.72 incidents per 1,000km per year (a threshold set by Ofwat) so the risk is in the 'not significant' band.

-Figure 1: Number of internal flooding incidents per annum and causes
+Figure 2: Number of pollution incidents per annum and causes

 Table 2: Sewer collapses and rising main bursts